 In considering applications for nursing research grants, the Trustees are mindful of the objects of the Trust and the desire to enhance the profession of nursing, rather than any one individual who is a member of that profession.

-Following the recent meeting of the Trustees' Board, GNCT announced the award of the two grants outlined below.
+Following the 5 June 2014 meeting of the Trustees' Board, GNCT announced the award of the two grants outlined below.

 £20,000 Grant awarded to Sheffield Teaching Hospitals NHS Foundation Trust - Dr Caryl Skene applied for funding to complete the 12 month project titled: 'Developing Family-centred care in a neonatal intensive care unit: an action research study'.